Electronic civil disobedience: Öppna skolplattformen

 In 2020 a Swedish citizen initiative to build an app for accessing the data from the City of Stockholm’s official school system began.
 The background is that the City of Stockholm had developed an official school system in-house.
 The result was a very expensive system (more than $117 million).
 The mobile application for parents and employees to use left user frustrated and complaining about complexity and horrible usability.
 As a result of this some parents decided to build an open source version mobile alternative using the API of the school platform.
 On February 12, 2021 the app was released and all of its code was published under an open source license on GitHub.
-Following this the city began to work against the new alternative citizen made frontend and tried blocking it by obfuscating the official webbapplications API-calls, reporting key people in the citizen project to the police, calling them out in the press as unlawful, etc.
+Following this the city began to work against the new alternative citizen made frontend and tried blocking it by obfuscating the official web application's API-calls, reporting key people in the citizen project to the police, calling them out in the press as unlawful, etc.

 During most of 2021 the city counsel and staff upheld their opposition but saw their costs rising and that there was an overwhelming support of the new frontend.
 The politicians in charge finally chose to step in in the fall of 2021 and open up a collaboration with the parents building the frontend.